-But I don’t often recommend people visit and usually suggest Vancouver or Montreal.
+Sadly I rarely recommend people visit Toronto and often suggest Vancouver or Montreal.
 The reason is Toronto is an amazing place to live but it’s a bit difficult to get to know as a tourist and I’m constantly frustrated that every single What to do in Toronto post I have read is lame: CN Tower, St. Lawrence Market, Royal Ontario Museum.

 I don’t want you to be bored with my city, instead let me tell you the 5 things I think you should do in Toronto over weekend: